H. G. Wells' The War of the Worlds (Pendragon Pictures film)

-H. G. Wells' The War of the Worlds (Note: a.k.a.
-The Classic War of the Worlds, or just War of the Worlds) is a 2005 direct-to-video independent science fiction action horror-thriller film version adaptation of H. G. Wells's 1898 novel of the same name about a Martian invasion of southern England.
-This version was produced by the independent film company Pendragon Pictures.
-Unlike the adaptations set in the current day United States, this was the first film set in the novel's original 1898 Victorian England.
-In 2012, a re-formatted, re-worked version of the film was released as War of the Worlds – The True Story.
+H. G. Wells' The War of the Worlds (Note: Also known as The Classic War of the Worlds, or War of the Worlds) is a 2005 American independent science fiction action film co-written and directed by Timothy Hines, based on H. G. Wells' 1898 Novel of the same name.
+It is the first film adaptation to be set in the novel's original Victorian England setting as opposed to modern day America.

+The film received generally negative reviews from critics, who criticized its 180-minute runtime and special effects, while noting its faithfulness to the original novel.
+A re-formatted, re-worked version, War of the Worlds: The True Story was released in 2012.